-Medicare-eligible retirees who reside outside the United States have benefits through the PEIA PPB Plan A. Medical claims will be processed by Wells Fargo TPA, and PEIA will pay only the amount we would have paid if Medicare had processed your claim and made a payment.
+Medicare-eligible retirees who reside outside the United States have benefits through PEIA PPB Plan A. Medical claims will be processed by HealthSmart, and PEIA will pay only the amount we would have paid if Medicare had processed your claim and made a payment.
 Prescription drug claims will be processed by Express Scripts.